guanwill/old_gamelist/README.md

 Heroku: https://stark-retreat-73573.herokuapp.com/

 ##Purpose
-* Tracks the status of all the video games that you are playing
+* Tracks the status of all your video games
 * Search for information on any game that you want

 ##Inspiration